River Blackwater (River Loddon): Ash Aqueduct

 The Basingstoke Canal runs from the Greywell Tunnel at Greywell in the west to the River Wey in the east, and crosses the Blackwater Valley on an embankment in the village of Ash.
-Thk Blackwater used to flow through a brick culvert under the embankment, but major reconstruction took place over the winter of 1994-95 as part of a project to route the A331 road along the river valley.
+The Blackwater used to flow through a brick culvert under the embankment, but major reconstruction took place over the winter of 1994-95 as part of a project to route the A331 road along the river valley.
 Because bats were known to roost in the culvert, a new home for them was built on a nearby island.
 The central section of the embankment was then removed and replaced with a three-span aqueduct, with a centre span of 130 ft and two side spans of 56 ft each.
 The structure was built of post-tensioned concrete, using four cables on each side of the navigation channel, which were jacked apart until each was exerting a force of 820 tonnes to keep the concrete in compression.
 In order to avoid the aqueduct piers, the river channel was diverted to run through the western side span, and a new course was constructed until the road had risen sufficiently for a box-section culvert to carry the river under the new road to rejoin its original route.
 The new Ash Aqueduct affords views of the surrounding countryside.
 In the distance to the south is the Hog's Back, which runs between Farnham and Guildford, and is where the North Downs narrows.